sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

         service: srv
     ```

-> - `backend` is the name of the destination
-> - `service` points to the deployment name whose URL will be used for this destination
+    > The parameter `service` points to the deployment name whose URL will be used for this destination.

+4. Add the following parameters to the `destination` section:

+    ```yaml[2,3]
+    destination:
+      serviceOfferingName: destination
+      servicePlanName: lite
+      parameters:
+        HTML5Runtime_enabled: true
+    ```

 ### Deploy CAP Helm chart

+1. Update the productive CAP build for your application:

+    ```bash
+    cds build --production
+    ```

 2. Run the following command to create a namespace: